AdRoll/baker/content/en/docs/How Tos/metrics.md

 - `Duration` or `Timing`: like a histogram but with time durations

 If there is no particular requirement the `MetricsBag` approach is preferred.
-Indeed, the pull approach of the `MetricsBag` is simpler and it better integrates with the other default metric gathering.
+Indeed, the `MetricsBag` pull approach is simpler and it better integrates with the other default metric gathering.
-In addition to that, the `MetricsClient` requires special attention to avoids too many calls to the client during the record processing.
+In addition to that, the `MetricsClient` requires special attention to avoid too many calls to the client during record processing.
 Indeed, the `MetricsClient` is a low-level and direct way to communicate with your metrics system, thus it permits extra flexibility, but it skips the additional aggregation/buffering layer of the `MetricsBag`.

 Moreover, the `MetricsClient` supports also the runtime tagging of the published metrics.
-Tags (or labels) are additional dimensions on metrics so they can be filtered, aggregated, and compared in different visualizations.
+Tags (or labels) are additional dimensions on metrics and allow them to be filtered, aggregated, and compared in different visualizations.
-Therefore, if a component requires publishing its metrics with a set of specific tags, the `MetricsClient` should be used rather than `MetricsBag` (see the [MetricsClient example](/docs/how-tos/metrics/#metricsclient-example)).
+Therefore, if tags are only known at runtime and you need to add dynamic tags to your metrics, the `MetricsClient` should be used rather than `MetricsBag` (see the [MetricsClient example](/docs/how-tos/metrics/#metricsclient-example)).

-In summary, the go-to way is to implements custom statistics with a `MetricsBag`, but there are some situations in which it is preferable the `MetricsClient`, namely:
+In summary, the go-to way is to implement custom statistics with a `MetricsBag`, but there are some situations where a `MetricsClient` is preferred, for example:
 - your component needs to publish the metrics using a set of tag that changes at runtime
 - you can't centralize metrics collection in the `Stats` method since the metrics to expose are produced by different worker goroutines running inside your component